Xposed-Modules-Repo/name.monwf.customiuizer/README.md

 # Another CustoMIUIzer fork for MIUI13 based on A12

-since the original customiuizer (thanks to `Mikanoshi`) has so many features, I don't have enough time and power to make them all works
+since the original customiuizer (thanks to `Mikanoshi`) has so many features, I don't have enough time and power to make all of them work

 ## Here are the main working features:
 * keep phone unlocked in trusted env (both bluetooth and wifi)